 Our Values: Integrity, Courage, Innovation, Empathy, Learning, Wonder

-For a fascinating walking tour of Ingersoll-related sites in our nation's capital, visit ingersoll.wash.org.
+A fascinating walking tour of Ingersoll-related sites in our nation's capital.

 The Freethought Trail website is a project of the Council for Secular Humanism, a program of the Center for Inquiry Inc. It is publisher of Free Inquiry magazine and operator of the Robert Green Ingersoll Birthplace Museum in Dresden, New York.

 The Freethought Trail is operated solely by the Council.
 Sites and attractions are included on the Trail because Council management considers them relevant and important.
 Inclusion of a site or attraction on the Trail does not necessarily indicate that the management of that site or attraction supports the goals of the Trail or participates in its operation.

 The Freethought Trail was conceived by Tom Flynn of the Council for Secular Humanism and Sally Roesch Wagner of the Matilda Joslyn Gage Foundation.
 Interpretive text and most site/attraction photos not otherwise credited are by Tom Flynn.
 Copy editing was provided by Julia Lavarnway and Nicole Scott.